 A sudden pause in work might make you feel anxious.
 So, anticipating downtime is the first step in making the most of it.
 If you haven’t done so before, you should track your workflow and ongoing tasks using a project management tool.
 Although there are other online project-management software available, it need not be sophisticated (many designers use Basecamp; TeuxDeux is a simple tool for managing to-do lists).
 I use iCal and my own system of colored time blocks, but some folks prefer a wall covered in sticky notes to keep track of their work.

 Look a week or two ahead of your schedule on a regular basis.
 When your project calendar shows a gap of a full day or more, pay notice.
 If there is still a void, save that time for yourself.
 You’ll get to recognize the organic rhythms in your workflow as you acquire expertise.
 Maybe things slow down in the summer or it’s a little quiet in January.
 Make use of your downtime by planning for it.

 3. Utilize the time effectively for your business

 You know all those projects you’d start if you had more time?
 Congratulations: You have just made the time.
 Keep your mailing list current.
-Write as many of the ideas you come up with for your upcoming e-newsletter’s six months as you can.
+Compose as many of the concepts you have for the next six months of your e-newsletter as you can.
 Improve your portfolio.
-Expand your network, make sure your LinkedIn profile is full, and request recommendations.
-Spend the entire day finding new clients.
-Write case studies for your three most successful recent initiatives.
-Examine all of your company papers, including estimates, proposals, and invoices, to determine if any require changing.
-Organize your workspace.
+Make sure your LinkedIn profile is complete, grow your network, and ask for references.
+Invest your entire day in acquiring new clients.
+Case studies for your three most effective recent efforts should be written.
+Check all of your company’s paperwork, such as estimates, proposals, and invoices, to see if anything needs to be changed.
+Put your workspace in order.
+Learn how much does it cost to sell on Etsy and if the effort is worth it.
 Invite a customer to lunch.